JuzerShakir/Predicting_Boston_Housing_Prices/README.md

 This project contains three files:

-- `boston_housing.ipynb`: This is the main file where I have performed my work on the project.
+- `report.ipynb`: This is the main file where I have performed my work on the project.
 - `housing.csv`: The project dataset.
 I'll load this data in the notebook.
 - `visuals.py`: This Python script provides supplementary visualizations for the project.
 - `export/` : Folder containing HTML and PDF version file of notebook.

-Template code is provided in the `boston_housing.ipynb` notebook file.
+Template code is provided in the `report.ipynb` notebook file.
 I will be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete my work.
 While some code has already been implemented to get me started, I'll need to implement additional functionality when requested to successfully complete the project.

 > **Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended to manipulate.** If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.